Matt Schulz: Sampling

 Schulz was first sampled on the title track of Enon's first LP, Believo!
 His drums are also featured (along with the other members of Enon) on the Azealia Banks track "Gimme a Chance" from her 2014 LP Broke With Expensive Taste.

 Equipment

-Schulz counts C&C Custom Drums, Istanbul Agop Cymbals, Tama Drums Hardware, Los Cabos Drumsticks, Snareweight, and Protection Racket cases among his current endorsers.
+Schulz counts C&C Custom Drums, Istanbul Agop Cymbals, Tama Drums Hardware, Los Cabos Drumsticks, Snareweight, Attack Drumheads, Canopus snare wires, and Protection Racket cases among his current endorsers.